 What is the worst dictatorship in the world?

 OK, so take a guess and led me guess your guess.
 Yep you are wrong.
 According to the press freedom index Eritrea comes in at last place in 179th, with North Korea ranking at 178th, although these two have occupied the bottom spots for many years.

-North Korea of course os a socialist country, while Eritrea also considers itself a revolutionary state, as well with one party in power and almost in perpetual war with Ethiopia.
+North Korea of course is a socialist country, while Eritrea also considers itself a revolutionary state, as well with one party in power and almost in perpetual war with Ethiopia.

 To read if North Korea is communist click here

-The bottom 5 worst dictatorships in the world are duly made up by Turkmenistan, Syria and quite surprisingly, for us at least Somalia.
+The rest of the bottom five worst dictatorships in the world are made up of Turkmenistan, Syria and quite surprisingly for us at least, Somalia.